 No American soldiers on the ground

-It may take awhile for the suggested above options to work.
+It may take a while for the options suggested above to work.
 In the meantime, Ukrainians are fighting.
 President Biden says that American soldiers will not put their feet on the Ukrainian ground.

 What about the air?
 Ukraine is an independent country.
 What are the rights of Russia to declare the airspace there not accessible for anyone except the Russian military?
 It is critical for the war progress because Ukraine does not have an air force matching the Russian power.
 Formally speaking, everybody else has the same right as Russia to declare exclusivity in the Ukrainian airspace.